-Question Answer Name two ways that a mother can pass HIV During delivery infection to her baby.
-During breastfeeding Name two ways a person might become Contaminated blood transfusion infected in a healthcare setting Needle stick injury (contaminated needles) What proportion of HIV infections are • About 80% of infections are thought to be due to sexual transmitted by unprotected sexual intercourse? transmission What other disease might someone being TB (tuberculosis).
-They often occur together as TB can particularly tested for HIV also be tested for and why? affect people living with HIV and AIDS.
-Name three major signs of AIDS that a person • Rapid weight loss greater than 10% of body weight. living with HIV might experience • Chronic diarrhoea (more than a month). • Prolonged fever (more than a month).
-Name three minor signs of AIDS that a person Any three of living with HIV might experience • Persistent cough (more than a month).
-Generalized skin rashes. • History of herpes zoster ('ananse'/ shingles). • Frequent severe sore throat attacks. • Continuous and progressive herpes simplex infection.
-Persistent generalized and painful swelling in the neck, under the jaws and in the groins.
+Question Answer Name two ways that a mother can pass HIV infection to her baby.
+Name two ways a person might become infected in a healthcare setting What proportion of HIV infections are transmitted by unprotected sexual intercourse?
+What other disease might someone being tested for HIV also be tested for and why?
+Name three major signs of AIDS that a person living with HIV might experience Name three minor signs of AIDS that a person living with HIV might experience

-• HIV stands for Human Immunodeficiency Virus.
-It is a condition s mostly spread through unprotected sexual intercourse (contact) with an infected person.
-It could also be spread through other means.

-- AIDS is the end stage of HIV infection.
+- HIV stands for Human Immunodeficiency Virus.
+It is a condition that is mostly spread through unprotected sexual intercourse (contact) with an infected person.
+It could also be spread through other means. - AIDS is the end stage of HIV infection.
 When the infection is not identified and managed well HIV infection progress to AIDS.
 In this state the body defences are lost and common diseases set in and may quickly lead to death. - HIV and TB often go together and hence it is important to test for both illnesses.